 - Making Licensing Files Accessible to web Mathematica

 - Installing and Setting Up web Mathematica

 - Go to http://tomcat.apache.org/download-80.cgi.

-- Download the installer in the format apache-tomcat-<version>.tar.gz.
+- Download the installer in the format of tar.gz.

-- In the location you wish to install the server.
+- Change to the location where you wish to install the server.
 For example, if you wanted to install at

 - To start the Tomcat server, in the Tomcat installation directory, execute:

 - Open a web browser and submit “localhost:8080”.
 If Tomcat has been set up correctly, a page similar to the following one appears:

 - To shut down the Tomcat server for now, in the same directory, execute: